peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal divisor,
         PeterO.Numbers.EContext ctx);

  Finds the distance to the closest multiple of the given divisor, based on the result of dividing this object's value by another object's value.

   * If this and the other object divide evenly, the result is 0.

   * If the remainder's absolute value is less than half of the divisor's absolute value, the result has the same sign as this object and will be the distance to the closest multiple.

   * If the remainder's absolute value is more than half of the divisor' s absolute value, the result has the opposite sign of this object and will be the distance to the closest multiple.

   * If the remainder's absolute value is exactly half of the divisor's absolute value, the result has the opposite sign of this object if the quotient, rounded down, is odd, and has the same sign as this object if the quotient, rounded down, is even, and the result's absolute value is half of the divisor's absolute value.

-This function is also known as the "IEEE Remainder" function.
+  This function is also known as the "IEEE Remainder" function.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision.
 The rounding and exponent range settings of this context are ignored (the rounding mode is always treated as HalfEven).
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which the precision is unlimited.

 <b>Return Value:</b>